Planning your trip to Peru

 Take a taxi from one of the official companies of the airport itself.
 Under no circumstances take one of the often illegal (cheap) taxis waiting outside the airport.
 Lima is a very large city (more than 10 million inhabitants).
 There are areas that are safe and areas of Lima that are best avoided.

 The better hotels and hostals in Lima arrange pick-ups from the airport.
 This is often cheaper than arranging your own taxi.
+Most tourists arrange a hotel in Miraflores, Barranco or the historic city center.
 If you have any doubts about where to stay, don’t hesitate to ask!

 Arriving in Cusco